Apraadh/2D-ARRAY-SIT-C-/README.md

 ---

 ## Describe the bug
-A collection of C++ programs from basic to advanced, all covered in the CPPDS Lab for sem 3
+A collection of C++ programs from basic to advanced including an end semester mini project, all covered in the CPPDS Lab for sem 3